Broseph9972/H.I.R.O-MDS-0027/README.md

   2. Insert MicroSD Card With Music on it in Mp3 (or FLAC?)
 Format.
   3. Play your Music!

+## Warning:
+Theres a bug where the lid has a huge object inside it when 3d printing, just delete it in your slicer. i dunno why this happens.
 <p align="center">
   <img width="220" alt="image" src="https://github.com/user-attachments/assets/07dba6d8-bd7b-4430-a1e3-d626a203aa2f" />
   <img width="220" alt="image" src="https://github.com/user-attachments/assets/46cd8b47-4472-474c-b198-8e87837316af" />